giellalt/lang-nob/src-fst-affixes-verbs.lexc.md

 **LEXICON v12** for both v1 and v2 past forms, or: score -> scoret, scorte (NG  = do not generate)

+**LEXICON v12et** for verbs with v2 and the -et forms of v1, like "skynde" (but not "tilskynde", "framskynde" etc.)

 **LEXICON v13** also here: v1, v3: sveve -> svevet (NG), svevde.

+**LEXICON v13et** for verbs with v3 and the -et forms of v1, like "tygge"

 **LEXICON v23**